processity/dreamhouse-audicity/TUTORIAL.md

 The complete PropertyTriggerHandler [code](https://github.com/processity/dreamhouse-audicity/blob/complete-tutorial/force-app/main/default/classes/PropertyTriggerHandler.cls) is also available on GitHub.

-Let’s get these changes to your org.
+Commit these changes to your org.

 1. Open the command palette with
     - In Windows: **CTRL-SHIFT-P**